schlitzered/puppet-redis/README.md

 ## Setup

+### Remarks

+This module uses python helper scripts for orchestration. these scripts rely on python3 to be available. you have to take care to install python3 somewhere in your manifests.

 ### What redis affects
 The module brings it own SystemD unit files for both redis and redis sentinel.
 The normal redis instances will be switched off and disabled.